ThomasChambers15243/Dissertation/Paper/Handout/370 Handout.md

 - Test that all methods work with other methods in their chain.
 - Provide specific insights to aid and speed up the debugging process.

+**Regression Testing** will test all feature that already are working, still work after a change to the code base.
+Using git branching, major changes or new features will be developed on a different branch to the working main.
+When they are merged, regression testing ensures that the new changes haven't broken any preexisting .

 # Artefact Diagrams